 Willow, the sweetest bravest mare ever

 Willow is Laurelin Farm’s newest lesson horse.
 She is a Tennessee Walker that excels at being smooth and riding on trails.
 She is excellent at teaching folks how to sit up and stay calm and out of her way!
+She is advancing to be a phenomenal trail horse that loves obstacles.
 She also LOVES being the star of camp and educational activities!
+She has 5 gaits to explore and master as opposed to most horses 3!

 glory on trail